Public Transportation on Indian Reservations Program; Tribal Transit Competitive Program

 Program Overview

 Federal public transportation law (49 USC 5311(c)(1)(A)) authorizes the competitive amount of the Public Transportation on Indian Reservations (Tribal Transit Program or TTP) Program.
-The TTP is a set-aside from the Formula Grants for Rural Areas program that included a $30 million formula program and a $5 million competitive grant program for Fiscal Years 2016-2021.
+The TTP is a set-aside from the Formula Grants for Rural Areas program that includes a formula program and a competitive grant program.

 Project Selections